piegope/doc/docs/en/rdm/windows/getting-started/managing-credentials.md

 ---
 title: Managing Credentials
 ---
-Depending on your organization&apos;s security policies, there are multiple ways of handling credentials.
+Depending on your organization's security policies, there are multiple ways of handling credentials.
 We can manage a wide range of scenarios; the most popular are listed below.
-It is critical to understand that these are the credentials used to connect to &#32; remote hosts, not the ones you use to launch {{ en.RDM }} .
+It is critical to understand that these are the credentials used to connect to   remote hosts, not the ones you use to launch {{ en.RDM }} .

 {% snippet icon.badgeInfo %}
 Most of these selections do not exist in the Free edition of {{ en.RDM }} as they depend on features offered by an [Advanced Data Source](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/) .